chinapedia/wikipedia.abstract.en/Page/Aluminium.md

 Electron shell

 An aluminium atom has 13 electrons, arranged in an electron configuration of Ne]3s²3p¹, with three electrons beyond a stable noble gas configuration.
 Accordingly, the combined first three ionization energies of aluminium are far lower than the fourth ionization energy alone.
 Aluminium can relatively easily surrender its three outermost electrons in many chemical reactions (see below).
-The electronegativity of aluminium is 1.61 (Pauling scale).
-Aluminium_Atomic_lattice.png-HAADF micrograph of Al atoms viewed along the [001] zone axis.]]
+The electronegativity of aluminium is 1.61 (Pauling scale). -HAADF micrograph of Al atoms viewed along the [001] zone axis.]]
 A free aluminium atom has a radius of 143 pm.
 With the three outermost electrons removed, the radius shrinks to 39 pm for a 4-coordinated atom or 53.5 pm for a 6-coordinated atom.
 At standard temperature and pressure, aluminium atoms (when not affected by atoms of other elements) form a face-centered cubic crystal system bound by metallic bonding provided by atoms' outermost electrons; hence aluminium (at these conditions) is a metal.
 This crystal system is shared by some other metals, such as lead and copper; the size of a unit cell of aluminium is comparable to that of those other metals.[9]

 Bulk